shashibaranwal/shashibaranwal/README.md

 - 👋 Hi, I’m @shashibaranwal
 - 👀 I’m a first year Computer Science student.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently practicing web development

 <!---
 shashibaranwal/shashibaranwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.